daatchi/kimera2092/README.md

 # KIMERA 2092
-KIMERA 2092 website related to Chimera Concept.
+KIMERA 2092 website related to Chimera Concept from a book chapter for "My Trauma | My Technologies".